cloudfoundry/docs-services/dashboard-sso.html.md

 1. When a user visits the service dashboard at the value of `dashboard_url`, the dashboard should redirect the user's browser to the Authorization Endpoint and include its `client_id`, a `redirect_uri` (callback URL with domain matching the value of `dashboard_client.redirect_uri`), and list of requested scopes.

 	Scopes are permissions included in the token a dashboard client will receive from UAA, and which Cloud Controller uses to enforce access.
 A client should request the minimum scopes it requires.
-The mininum scopes required for this workflow are `cloud_controller_service_permissions.read` and `openid`.
+The minimum scopes required for this workflow are `cloud_controller_service_permissions.read` and `openid`.
 For an explanation of the scopes available to dashboard clients, see [On Scopes](#on-scopes).

 1. UAA authenticates the user by redirecting the user to the Login Server, where the user then approves or denies the scopes requested by the service dashboard.
 The user is presented with human readable descriptions for permissions representing each scope.
 After authentication, the user's browser is redirected back to the Authorization endpoint on UAA with an authentication cookie for the UAA.